ExpediaGroup/graphql-kotlin/website/versioned_docs/version-6.x.x/server/data-loader/data-loader.md

 using the `DataLoader` and `DataLoaderRegistry`.

-Since `graphql-kotlin` allows you to abstract the schema generation and data fetching code, you may not even need data loaders if instead you have some persistant cache on your server.
+Since `graphql-kotlin` allows you to abstract the schema generation and data fetching code, you may not even need data loaders if instead you have some persistent cache on your server.

 ```kotlin
 class User(val id: ID) {